apollo-xwb/INSY7315-Project-NourishNet-App/README.md

 - `npm run test:watch` - Run tests in watch mode
 - `npm run test:rules` - Run Firestore rules tests (requires emulator)

+## Employee/Admin Access

+The application includes an employee/admin dashboard for managing the platform.
+To access the admin dashboard:

+1. From the login screen, click on the "Employee access" link (located below the logo)
+2. Enter the following credentials:
+   - **Username**: `nourishnetadmin`
+   - **Password**: `Nouri$hNET`

+The admin dashboard provides access to:
+- Total donations, claims, and user statistics
+- Recent donation activity
+- System overview and metrics

+**Note**: Admin access is separate from regular user authentication and does not require a Firebase account.

 ## Project Structure

 ```